CraigKelly/dmk/README.md

 # Build Step Environment

-Before the pipeline file is read, `dmk` will load the env file specified by the (optional) `-e` command line parameter.
+Before reading the pipeline file, `dmk` will load the env file specified by the (optional) `-e` command line parameter.
 This functionality comes from the excellent [GoDotEnv](https://github.com/joho/godotenv) library, which is based on the Ruby dotenv project.

 When a build step runs, `dmk` sets environment variables in the step command's
 process: